Yqcca/yqcca.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a fourth-year Mathematics student at [Imperial College London](https://www.imperial.ac.uk/mathematics/).
-My research interests lie in the fields of deep learning and statistics.
-I am eager to study and explore advanced algorithms and models to solve data-driven problems in the real world.
+I am a MSci student in Mathematics at [Imperial College London](https://www.imperial.ac.uk/mathematics/).
+My previous research work focuses on AI+healthcare, graph generative models and filtering.
+My research interests lie in the fields of machine learning, deep learning and statistics.
+Currently I am actively exploring advanced algorithms and models to solve complex data-driven problems in the real world.
+My goal is to develop explainable deep learning models to better assist people with day-to-day tasks in the era of big data.

 Outside of academics, I play Go, Bridge and Reach Mahjong.